mldbai/mlpaint/README.md

 ### Installing MLPaint

-You can either run the [Recognizing Handwritten Digits demo](https://docs.mldb.ai/ipy/notebooks/_demos/_latest/Real-Time%20Digits%20Recognizer.html), which installs the plugin.
+One way is to the [Recognizing Handwritten Digits demo](https://docs.mldb.ai/ipy/notebooks/_demos/_latest/Real-Time%20Digits%20Recognizer.html) notebook from a running instance of MLDB.

 Alternatively, from a notebook running on MLDB, run the following: